thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		type "string"
 	}

   "name" is an attribute of type string.

 * Basic attribute qualifiers with the constructor array and unique attribute name.
-Attribute qualifiers should be declared within the "attributes {}" node in the class definition.
+Attribute qualifiers should be declared within the ``attributes {}`` node in the class definition.

   .. code-block:: bash